walterhiggins/WMPJS/README.md

     [3] 'Chicken'
     [4] 'Horse'   <=== New item appended

 The length of the array would change from 4 to 5.
 You can check this by issuing the command `/js farmAnimals.length`.
 The *push()* function cannot be called on its own.
 It's a special type of function called a *method* which means it's a function that belongs to a particular object so it can only be called using the form *object.method()*, 'object' in this case being 'farmAnimals' and 'method()' being 'push()'.
-We'll explore Objects more in later recipes.
+We'll explore Objects more in later chapters.

 The *push()* function always *appends* items to the end of the array.
 If you want to insert an item into the array at a position other than the end, you'll need to use the *splice()* function instead.
 Here's how you insert a new animal into the farmAnimals array at position 2: